annemari/wordpresskool/wp-content/plugins/wp-dark-mode/readme.txt

 1. **Remember Dark Mode** – The dark mode remains saved once you activated the dark mode.
 1. **Themes Compatible** – The plugin is compatible with most of the themes without any issues.
 1. **Revolution Slider Compatible** - This plugin compatible with revolution slider.
+1. **Low Image Brightness** - Decrease the brightness and contrast of images in the dark mode.

 === 💰 WP Dark Mode Pro Features ===